Timber tip

 Just follow these instructions and you'll have a sustainable and enchanting hideaway for all the family to enjoy.

 To build your own garden play tent, you will need a variety of basic DIY tools and gardening equipment as well as suitable lengths of timber.
-Use the materials list below to get all your materials together before you before you start.
+Use the materials list below to get all your materials together before you start.

 Consider where you want to position your garden play tent and clear the area if necessary so that your climbing plants have enough light and nutrients to establish themselves.